Table of Contents

 Banks and other lending institutions offer these loans, and they typically have higher interest rates than federal college loans.
 Some lenders also offer loans with variable interest rates, meaning they change over the life of the loan and may gradually grow from a lower rate to a higher one.
 For example, some loans can have rates that increase from 3.99% to 12.99%.

-Privates loans also are unsubsidized, so your child or you (if you co-sign on the loan) will be responsible for paying all the interest once he or she graduates.
+Privates loans are unsubsidized, meaning the borrower is responsible for paying all interest once they graduate.
 If you do co-sign, you may want to consider additional protections, like taking out a life insurance policy for your child.

 With private loans, it's critical to understand the interest rate, terms and fees.
 Depending on your credit history, you may get a higher interest rate that increases the long-term cost of the loan.
 Also, some loans may charge an origination fee just to get the loan, or a fee if you pay off the loan early.
 Look for these details in the fine print as you shop around and compare loans.
 This will help your family make the best decision about how much to borrow and what lending institution to borrow from.